Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 When using the decentralized data from the MDS, the design engineer is empowered to provide an optimized lightweight design that results in a weight reduction of 23 percent in comparison to the cast component.
 Furthermore, the lightweight design demonstrates significantly improved properties compared to a geometry designed according to the previous state-of-the-art in topology optimization without linkage of material and process data via the MDS.
 The AluTrace use case demonstrates the benefits of a cross-institutional data space in a real-world scenario that further exploits the AM lightweight potential.

 ### Further Literature
+#### AluTrace Project
 - [Position Paper](https://www.trusts-data.eu/wp-content/uploads/2022/06/01-The-AluTrace-Use-Case-Harnessing-Lightweight-Design-Potentials-via-the-Materials-Data-Space.pdf) and a [Lightning Talk](https://www.youtube.com/watch?v=4FoApZMCrSw) on the implementation of the cross-institutional data space.
 - Final [Project Report (German)](doc/dummydoc.txt).
 - [Technical Article (German)](https://www.ingenieur.de/fachmedien/wt-werkstattstechnik/fraunhofer-gesellschaft/leichtbau-datenvernetzung-fuer-additive-fertigung/) with focus on the design algorithm.
+####Web4GenMet Project
+- [Journal Paper](https://doi.org/10.3390/met8070491) on the additive manufacturing process and parameters used within the Web4GenMet project
+- [Conference Paper] (https://doi.org/10.1051/matecconf/202032607003) on the experimental procedure within the Web4GenMet project

 ## Organization of this repo